-Impacts Level of Significance Before Mitigation Measure Mitigation Measure Level of Significance with Mitigation Measure Use low- and super-compliant VOC architectural coatings in building construction and when maintaining buildings.
+I ABLE II- I SUMMARY OF IMPACTS AND MITIGATION MEAS UKES Impacts Level of Significance Before Mitigation Measure Mitigation Measure Level of Significance with Mitigation Measure Use low- and super-compliant VOC architectural coatings in building construction and when maintaining buildings.
 "Low-VOC" refers to paints that meet the more stringent regulatory limits in South Coast Air Quality Management District Rule 1113; however, many manufacturers have reformulated to levels well below these limits.
 These are referred to as "Super-Compliant" architectural coatings.
 Other measures that are shown to effectively reduce criteria air pollutant emissions on-site or off-site if emissions reductions are realized within the SFBAAB.
 Measures to reduce emissions on-site are preferable to off-site emissions reductions.
 The feasibility or effectiveness of Mitigation Measure AIR-1 is unknown at this time.
 Therefore, impacts associated with implementation of the Specific Plan and reasonably foreseeable development expected to occur in the Plan Area over the next 20 years would be conservatively significant and unavoidable with mitigation.
-It should be noted that the identification of this significant impact does not preclude the finding of future less-than-significant impacts for subsequent projects that comply with applicable screening criteria or meet the City's significance thresholds for operational emissions of criteria air pollutants.
-D. Greenhouse Gas Emissions GHG-1: Construction and operation of development projects under the Specific Plan would generate GHG emissions that could have a significant impact on the environment.
+It should be noted that the identification of this significant impact does not preclude the finding of future less-than-significant impacts for subsequent projects that comply with applicable screening criteria or meet the City's significance thresholds for operational emissions of criteria air pollutants. se Gas Emissions under the Sp truction and operation of development projects ecific Plan would generate GHG emissions that significant impact on the environment.
 S GHG-1: Reduce GHG Emissions.
 Projects to be built before 2030 shall demonstrate compliance with a certified Qualified GHG Reduction Plan (if available) or the 2030 GHG efficiency threshold of 0.61 MTCO 2 e/SP.
 Projects to be built between 2030 and 2050 shall demonstrate compliance with a certified Qualified GHG Reduction Plan (if available) or the 2040 GHG efficiency threshold of 0.34 MTCO 2 e/SP.
 To demonstrate compliance with the applicable GHG efficiency threshold, the project applicant shall retain a qualified air quality consultant to quantify the project-specific non-transportation GHG emissions and consider implementing the following measures, LTS